socialize/socialize-sdk-android/sdk/doc/sphinx/source/facebook.rst

 Posting Directly to Facebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want complete control over what is posted to Facebook Socialize provides a simple interface to the Facebook Graph API.
+If you want complete control over what is posted to Facebook, Socialize provides a simple interface to the Facebook Graph API.

 Refer to the Facebook Graph API documentation for more specific implementation information